 TopConsumerReviews.com is a world-leading consumer product review site.
 We provide detailed reviews and ratings for thousands of products and services.

-Do you have something in your past that is embarrassing, like being arrested for protesting for an environmental cause during your college years?
+Do you have something in your past that is embarrassing, like being arrested for protesting for an social cause during your college years?
 Ever fail to pay a series of speeding tickets in a state in which you no longer reside?
 Think no one will ever find out about these things?
 Think again.

 There are two kinds of background checks most commonly being used today: a general background check and a criminal background check.
 A general background check is comprehensive and reveals information such as birth, marriage and divorce records, as well as a history of every residence a person has ever had.
 It also can contain such information as whether a person has ever filed for bankruptcy.
 General background checks also include a conviction record.
 Because of their complexity, a general background check often is expense to conduct.